Surrey County Cricket Club: 2014 to present

 Under the new management team of Alec Stewart, appointed director of cricket, and Graham Ford, recruited before the 2014 season to be head coach, they won the Division Two title in 2015 and were also beaten finalists in the Royal London Cup.
 In January 2016 it was announced that Ford had left to rejoin Sri Lanka as head coach.
 Michael Di Venuto took over as head coach for the 2016 season and after a poor start, with Surrey bottom of Division One after seven games, the team had a strong finish to the season, finishing in the middle of the Championship and again runners-up in the Royal London Cup.

 Gareth Batty stood down as captain at the end of 2017, and the 2018 season under Rory Burns saw Surrey dominate the Championship, winning the title with two matches remaining.
 Surrey won three consecutive County Championship titles in 2022, 2023, and 2024.
 This was the first time that a county had won three successive titles since Yorkshire did so in the 1960s.
 Rory Burns was captain and Alec Stewart was director of cricket for all four wins, and Gareth Batty was head coach for the last three.

+In 2025 Surrey finished second in the County Championship, losing out on the title after a dramatic September defeat to eventual champions Nottinghamshire.
+In 2026 they finished a disappointing seventh, their lowest position since 2019.